saada865/Helmet-Detection-YoloV8/README.md

 The path of the target object can also be tracked for this purpose YoloV8 has inbuilt functionality.
 See Tracking/tracking-overtime.py

 ### Tracking algorithms
-There are 2 primary algorithms,
+There are 2 primary algorithms, I have implemented both,
 - Bytetrack
-- BoTSort.
+- BoTSort
-I have implemented both.